How to Calculate Cash on Cash Return?

 The Fast-Track Guide for First-Time Multifamily Investors

 Calculating returns shouldn’t feel like brain surgery.
-When I bought my very first property in 1981, I used a handheld calculator, a yellow pad, and a whole lot of guesswork.
-Today you have better tools and this guide on how to calculate cash on cash return.
-I’ll walk you through the math, the mindset, and the rookie mistakes to avoid so you can invest with confidence.
+When I bought my first property back in 1981, I had a handheld calculator, a yellow pad, and a whole lot of optimism.
+Today you’ve got better tools—and you’ve got this guide.
+I’ll walk you through how to calculate cash on cash return, explain what it does (and doesn’t) tell you, and call out the rookie mistakes that can turn a “great deal” into a slow bleed.

 TLDR;